servicemeshinterface/smi-controller-sdk/README.md

 ## Installing the example logging controller

 To install the example logging SMI controller you can use the provided Helm chart.
-Before installing the chart ensure you have Cert Manager running on your system or execut the following commands to install:
+Before installing the chart, ensure you have Cert Manager running on your system or execute the following commands to install:

 ```shell
 $ kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.1.0/cert-manager.crds.yaml